Keystroke Dynamics: Concepts, Techniques, and Applications: Keystroke Authentication Algorithms

 \subsubsection{Recurrent Neural Network}

-The recurrent neural network (RNN) \cite{mandic2001recurrent} is a deep learning algorithm best used for sequential or time series data such as keystroke data, and are commonly used for natural language processing including speech recognition and language translation.
-A RNN keeps track of information from previous inputs through its memory gate, and decides which information in the past should be remembered or forgotten based on the current input and output.
+The recurrent neural network (RNN) \cite{mandic2001recurrent} is a deep learning algorithm best used for sequential or time series data such as keystroke data.
+An RNN keeps track of information from previous inputs through its memory gate and decides which information in the past should be remembered or forgotten based on the current input and output.
 As a result, unlike other deep neural networks, the output of RNN depends on previous information in the sequence, especially for a unidirectional RNN.
-However, a bidirectional RNN can produce a output that depends on both the past and future information in the sequence.
-At step t the RNN receives $x_{t}$ as input, with the knowledge of the state $h_{t-1}$ it computes its output using Equation \ref{rnn_eqn1} and \ref{rnn_eqn2}. $W_{hh}$, $W_{xh}$ and $W_{hy}$ are matrices of network parameters.
-Furthermore, the weight parameters of the RNN are shared within each layer and can be adjusted through backpropagation and gradient descent.
-The input to an RNN is also three dimensional - the first dimension is the total number of sequences created from the dataset, the second is the timesteps or length of sequence, and the third is the number of features.
-When using RNN, it is important that the length of sequence is fixed, however, there are situations where authentication decision is needed on keystroke samples less or greater than the fix length.
-To solve this, sequences less than the required length are usually padded, while sequences greater than the required length will be truncated.

-A major challenge with RNN is the exploding and vanishing gradient problem \cite{hochreiter1997long, bengio1994learning}.
-This is due to a gradient growing too big or two small for accurate calcauations creating an unstable model.
-A possible solution is to reduce the size of the network by reducing the number of hidden layers or neurons.
-Other variants of RNN such as long short term memory (LSTM), gated recurrent unit (GRU) and bidirectional recurrent neural network (BRNN) were created to solve the exploding and vanishing gradient problem.
+However, a bidirectional RNN can produce an output that depends on both the past and future information in the sequence.